AIMHealth Innovation Lab

 A majority of participants had similar beliefs that:

-AI would be better suited serving as a tool for therapy than being the therapist itself.
+AI would be better suited serving as a complementary tool for therapy than being the therapist itself.

 The largest factor that goes into effective mental health support is empathy.